-Professional Legal Representative (PrLRs) consent: If a patient or PeLR cannot give assent or consent, an independent healthcare professional identified by the healthcare provider may act as a unable to consent/assent and no relatives/friends are available or willing or able to consent/assent, then the consent process will be deferred.
+Professional Legal Representative (PrLRs) consent: If a patient or PeLR cannot give assent or consent, an independent healthcare professional identified by the healthcare provider may act as a Professional Legal Representative (PrLR).
+It is unlikely that a PrLR will be available when a patient is being considered for randomisation at home or in an ambulance.
+In this case, if a patient is unable to consent/assent and no relatives/friends are available or willing or able to consent/assent, then the consent process will be deferred.
 Each participating hospital will identify individuals independent of this trial who can act as a PrLR.
-A list of PrLRs will be maintained in the assent/consent for her/himself and a relative/friend is either unable, unwilling to act as a PeLR or not available to provide assent/consent, consent can be obtained in hospital from a PrLR.
+A list of PrLRs will be maintained in the Investigator Site File (ISF).
+If a PrLR is immediately available, and a patient cannot provide assent/consent for her/himself and a relative/friend is either unable, unwilling to act as a PeLR or not available to provide assent/consent, consent can be obtained in hospital from a PrLR.